groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/archiveoptions/itemsperpage/_index.md

 Number of records per page (for rendering to HTML only)

+Sets the number of archive items to display on each HTML page.

 ```csharp
 public int ItemsPerPage { get; set; }
 ```

+### Remarks

+Use this property to set the number of archive items to display on each HTML page.
+The default value is `16`.
+This option is available for rendering to HTML format.

+For more information and code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-archive-files/#specify-the-number-of-items-to-render).

 ### See Also